 April enjoys spending time with her husband and two dogs, hiking, fishing, and body building.
 April recently competed in her first women’s figure body building competition and is training to compete again in the future.

-Emily Cobb, MSW, Clinician
+Emily Winebark, MSW, Clinician

 Emily has been with Turning Winds for several years and is originally from Boston, Massachusetts, where she attended college and graduate school.
 Emily received a Bachelor of Science in Psychology, with a personal interest and research area in neuroscience and physiological psychology.